NorthernWidget/NorthernWidget.github.io/_pages/tutorial.md

 2. Make sure that all of your USB-cable connections are secure,
 3. Desperate internet searching.

+## Programming Northern Widget sensors

+We include specific instructions for uploading firmware (or, rarely, a bootloader) to Northern Widget sensors on the `README.md` pages that appear in our repositories on GitHub.
+Those that include this information include:
+* [Project Haar](https://github.com/NorthernWidget-Skunkworks/Project-Haar): ruggedized and waterproof atmospheric temperature, pressure, and relative-humidity sensor
+* [Project Walrus](https://github.com/NorthernWidget-Skunkworks/Project-Walrus): submersible and waterproof sensor to measure pressure and temperature; typically used for water level but can also provide atmospheric conditions.
+* [Project Symbiont](https://github.com/NorthernWidget-Skunkworks/Project-Symbiont-LiDAR): LiDAR interface for distance and orientation measurements.

 # Step 3: Test logging